lyy42995004/Notes/Java/Java复习.md

 ■ The accessor methods for all three data fields.
 ■ A method named getArea() that returns the area of this triangle.
 ■ A method named getPerimeter() that returns the perimeter of this triangle.
-■ A method named toString() that returns a string description for the triangl
+■ A method named toString() that returns a string description for the triangle.
 ```

 For the formula to compute the area of a triangle, see Programming Exercise 2.19.
 The toString() method is implemented as follows: